emccorson/onsenguide/GUIDE.md

 </ons-page>
 ```

-Later we'll also add functionality to save Pokemon, so create a file
+Later we'll also add functionality to save Pokémon, so create a file
 `saved.html` for that now too:

 ```html